PROFESSIONAL SUPPORT FOR STUDENTS

 We know that happy and healthy young people are better equipped to learn and thrive.

-In Tasmanian Government schools there are professional staff that support the emotional wellbeing of students.
+In Tasmanian Government schools there are professional staff who support the emotional wellbeing and overall development of students.

-Student support staff including support teachers, school psychologists, speech and language pathologists, social workers and chaplains can help you and your child to resolve problems and refer you to other professional help when required.
+Student support staff include support teachers, school psychologists, speech and language pathologists, social workers and chaplains.
+These staff can help you and your child to identify and support specific needs (e.g. emotional, developmental) and refer you to other professional help when required.

 Where to start